Tenacious-E/Subway_Restaurant_Optimizer/README.md

 <img align="center" width="950" height="450" src="feature_importance.png">

 <p> In the future I would like to create a graph that adds all of the restaurant feature importance, all the ages, etc. I also hope to find the exact commercial space.
-I would find which types of businesses neighbor existing restaurants, how far away they are from one another, and the prices of commercial space and put those into my model.
+I would find which types of businesses neighbor existing restaurants, the prices of commercial space and how far away they are from one another.
+The latter is acutally very important because the current model doesn't understand spatial distance.
 I would also like to add more census data to improve my model’s quality. </p>

 **<p> Stay Fresh!</p>**